Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

 \section{Generating function of good pairs}

-In this section, we are going to prove \cref{thm:mainGenFunc}.
-Unlike all the previous results, here we require a stronger property of our $k$-Petrie matrices which we call \textit{totally Petrie}.
+In this section, we are going to prove \cref{thm:binomial}.
+To better track inversions, we require a stronger property of our $k$-Petrie matrices which we call \textit{totally Petrie}.

 \begin{definition}[totally Petrie] A $\{0,1\}$-matrix $A$ is \textit{totally Petrie} if for each $0$ in it, either all its upper-right entries or all its lower-left entries are $0$. \end{definition} It is true that every $\Pet_k(\lambda,\mu)$ is totally Petrie.
-On the other hand, one can also easily see that every totally Petrie matrix can be realized as $\Pet_k(\lambda,\mu)$ for some $\lambda,\mu,k$ via inserting suitable columns.
+In fact, every totally Petrie matrix can be realized as $\Pet_k(\lambda,\mu)$ for some $\lambda,\mu,k$ via inserting suitable columns.
+See \cref{prop:extendTotallyPetrie}.